Contact Us for a Free Consultation (213) 542-0979

 Because if you don't have that, then how are we supposed to believe that the person made that statement.
 You guys in the LAPD now have bodycams.
 Why isn't it on the bodycam?
 That's certainly one way to attack the police when they lie.

 Also, another way to attack them is by other surrounding circumstances.
-The police claim they see a certain thing or somebody says a certain thing and then you look at the circumstances surrounding that scenario and they don't add up and then you have obviously point that out to the judge or to a jury and say, the police are claiming this, this and this happened, but if these certain things happened, how come there's not other evidence to support that?
+The police claim they see a certain thing or somebody says a certain thing, and then you look at the circumstances surrounding that scenario, and they don't add up.
+Then you have obviously point that out to the judge or a jury and say, the police are claiming this, this, and this happened, but if these certain things happened, how come there's no other evidence to support that?

-So, it's unfortunate because the police will claim that they see somebody commit a moving violation and that's how they justify stopping the person and the person says, no that's not true.
-I didn't do that, and the police say, yes they did do that.
+It's unfortunate because the police will claim that they see somebody commit a moving violation, and that's how they justify stopping the person.
+The person says, "No, that's not true.
+I didn't do that," and the police say, "Yes, they did do that."

 Review of Dash Cam Evidence